Activists say Sudan’s military attempted to break up sit-in

 Sudan’s military last week ousted longtime President Omar al-Bashir, saying it was responding to demands of the people.

-A military council that took over promised on Sunday would not forcefully break up the sit-in.
+A military council that took over promised on Sunday it wouldn’t forcefully break up the sit-in.

 The Sudanese Professionals Association, which is behind the protests, is urging people to head to the sit-in and defend it from any attempts by the military to disperse the demonstrators.